Motive likely not terror-related in ‘brutal’ Danish shooting

 The last shooting on this scale was in February 2015, when a 22-year-old man was killed in a shootout with police after an attack in the capital that left two people dead and five police officers wounded.

-The suspect will be arraigned later Monday on preliminary charges of murder.
-That’s a step short of filing formal charges but allows authorities to keep a suspect in custody during an investigation.
+The suspect arrived for a hearing in a packed courtroom, where he is expected to be arraigned on three preliminary charges of murder and four of attempted murder, according to Danish media.
+Preliminary charges are a step short of filing formal charges but allow authorities to keep a suspect in custody during an investigation.
+He cannot be named under a court order, media reported.

 Thomassen said police had no indication that anyone helped the gunman, and his motive remains unclear.